-Following major wildland fire incidents, CalRecycle is frequently mission tasked by the California Governor’s Office of Emergency Services (Cal OES) to manage a program that coordinates structural disaster debris and hazardous tree removal operations.
-CalRecycle has created this webpage to assist interested contractors in obtaining information on contract solicitations specific to disaster debris and hazard tree removal (DDHTR) services and other disaster related emergency projects.
-To maximize CalRecycle’s readiness for future disasters and allow all contractors to tell us about your capabilities and experience, we invite contractors to prequalify with CalRecycle.
+CalRecycle is frequently mission tasked by the California Governor’s Office of Emergency Services (Cal OES) to manage a program that coordinates structural disaster debris and hazardous tree removal operations.
+Contractors interested can obtain information on contract solicitations specific to disaster debris and hazard tree removal services and other disaster-related emergency projects.

 Disaster Debris and Hazard Tree Removal Services- Prequalification List